translate/pootle/docs/server/commands.rst

     (env) $ pootle calculate_checks --check=date_format

-Multiple checks can be specifed in one run as well:
+Multiple checks can be specified in one run as well:

 .. code-block:: console